 Here are two examples of conclusions.
 More examples can be found on the outlines at the ends of Chapters 12, 13, and 15.
+As before, try to determine what sentences in the conclusion relate to the three elements.

 Informative Speech Conclusion